IAX86/IAX86/README.md

-### Hi there
+### Hi there.

 <!--
 **IAX86/IAX86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 I'm IAX86.</br>
-I'm making bash program and PKGBUILDs, but I didn't upload it.
+I'm making bash program,  PKGBUILDs, and something.
+But I didn't upload it.